Nameless Rumia's Wiki

 2. Shut it down and announce a successor.
 A development where you manually guide or redirect the community to a specific refuge.
 Hopefully, you didn't burn too many bridges, right?

-3. Announce some unexpected successor at the last possible minute despite the fact that the community has already chosen a popular successor.
-Who does that?!
-55chan.
+3. Announce an unexpected successor at the last possible minute, despite the fact that the community had already picked its successor.
+Late 55chan was a huge mess.

 4. Don't care and just nuke it all.
 The fun option!
-There was never any form of culture or life here, so slap on a robots.txt file to kill the Wayback Archive.4) Effectively, this is just a spicier Option 3b.
+There was never any form of culture or life here, so slap on a robots.txt file to kill the Wayback Archive.10) Effectively, this is a spicier Option 3a.

 (⌒;,ノ;